 The China joint venture company (equity joint venture)

-- A China joint venture company (also known as a China equity joint venture or an EJV) is commonly a standard limited liability established by i) 1 foreigner (our Client) and ii) 1 Chinese joint venture partner;
+- A China joint venture company (also known as a China equity joint venture or an EJV) is commonly a standard limited liability company established by i) one foreigner (our Client) and ii) one Chinese joint venture partner;

 - Like foreign-owned China LLCs, China EJVs will be required to i) appoint a resident company secretary ii) open a corporate bank account with a local bank and iii) obtain approvals for all registrations required by a China WOFE.
-Setting up a China joint venture company will however be more complex than an LLC, as our Client will face i) higher share capital requirements and ii) longer licensing delays.
+Setting up a China joint venture company will however be more complex than an LLC, as our Client will face i) higher share capital requirements and ii) longer licensing delays;

-The China representative officeChinese regulations allow foreign companies to open representative offices in China.
-While representative office registration follow simpler procedures than LLCs and branches as they usually only require approval from the State Administration for Industry and Commerce, they are not allowed to pursue production-related or commercial activities in China.
+- Chinese regulations allow foreign companies to open representative offices in China.
+While representative office registration follow simpler procedures than LLCs and branches as they usually only require approval from the State Administration for Industry and Commerce, they are not allowed to pursue production-related or commercial activities in China;

 Table comparing different business entities